To Let Your Words Shine, Learn the Basics of Copy Design

 Copy tends to be an afterthought for a lot of artists, but even the most stunning piece of work can be destroyed by a few poor copy design choices.
 A study referenced by Canva found that 94% of the reasons participants distrusted a website were design-related, while only 6% were related to the content.
 This goes to show that no matter how compelling the copy itself is, bad design can entirely negate its effect.

-However, trust isn’t the only reason we should be focussing on copy design.
+However, trust isn’t the only reason we should be focusing on copy design.
 Copy is one of the few places where we can speak to the viewer directly, whether it be describing the benefits of a product, sharing information on a subject, or encouraging them to take action.
 Poor design stands in the way of what the words are attempting to accomplish; it muddles the message.
 And when people have to strain their eyes to read the text or can’t figure out where to look next, they don’t tend to continue interacting with a page.

 In contrast, strong copy design allows for a smooth transition from one place to the next; it creates a natural and enjoyable flow.
 Well-designed copy is just good UX.